Recognized as one of BC's Top Employers

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Feb 22, 2018)

-Here are some of the reasons why Wesgroup Equipment LLP was selected as one of BC's Top Employers (2018):
+Here are some of the reasons why Wesgroup Equipment LP was selected as one of BC's Top Employers (2018):

 - Wesgroup Equipment LLP starts the majority of its new employees with 3 weeks of paid vacation and considers previous work experience when setting individual vacation entitlements